- Documentation

 A user session can be invalidated in one of the following ways:

-- Logout — Users can logout from the user menu
+- User Logout — Users can logout from the user menu

 (top right in the standard user interface).